5 Heartfelt Ideas on What to Write in a Wedding Card for Son and Daughter-in-Law (Updated September, 2025)

 How to Personalize Messages

-Try something like, “I still laugh picturing the Fourth of July when you two tried to grill the perfect steak and ended up setting the corn on fire—yet somehow served the best s’mores we’ve ever tasted.
+Try: “I still laugh picturing the Fourth of July when you two tried to grill the perfect steak and ended up setting the corn on fire—yet somehow served the best s’mores we’ve ever tasted.
 May every ‘oops’ moment in marriage turn out just as sweet.”

 Wedding Card Quotes for Your Son